ivoysey/agdademo/patter.md

-happily, it's easy to check that if `A` and `B` are the same and `f` is commutative and associative then it also has this property, so that's another sign that we're on the right track.
+happily, it's easy to check that if `A` and `B` are the same and `f` is commutative and associative then it also has this property, so that's another sign that we're on the right track. (we'll see a proof of this later on, as an example of doing something less inductive in Agda.)

 restating our theorem, we get